bayramf/openbot/README.md

 <img src="https://i.ibb.co/BLWhrcx/IMG-3141.jpg" width="400"/>

 OpenBot is the first sniper and trading bot designed for the OpenGPU Network.
 It enables users to snipe tokens, swap tokens, and place limit orders efficiently.
-The bot interacts with the OpenGPU Devnet node and facilitates seamless transactions through the Telegram interface.
+The bot interacts with the OpenGPU Devnet and facilitates seamless transactions through the Telegram interface.

 ## Features